 Our homes come with standard RV style hookups.
 A 3″ sewer drain that can be hooked up to a tank, septic, or sewer system, a garden hose style water hookup is used for water, and 50 amp RV style plug for power.
 If you are in extremely cold climates we can adapt the water hookups for frost protection.

 A tiny house on wheels weighs around 10,500 lbs. for a standard 24′ home.
 The larger gooseneck homes can weigh as much as 20,000 lbs. and a 16′ bumper pull could be as low as 7,000 lbs.
 Features and appliances can affect any of these numbers.

 Yes.
 The tiny houses on wheels are under the width and height restrictions of the DOT and you are not required to have any special licenses or permits to move them.
 You will however need a 1 ton or larger pickup.
 We do not recommend a smaller tuck to pull them.

 We have our trailers custom made with a 4″ x 1/4″ steel flange on the edges that is through bolted to the wall plate.
 Then the studs and rafters are tied together with metal strapping to keep it all together.
 We can tow them at highway speeds with no trouble at all.

 Yes.
 Timbercraft LLC holds an Alabama Home Builders License and a Manufactures License.
+We are ANSI 119.5 certified through NOAH.
 We have liability insurance coverage as required by the state of Alabama.

-Timbercraft requires a $500 deposit to get on the list.
+Timbercraft requires a $1,000 deposit to get on the design/build list.
 This begins the design process.
-Once the design is finalized and we are ready to start the payment terms are 40% down, 30% at the insulation stage and 30% at final.
+Once the client approves the design and we are ready to start building the payment terms are 40% down, 40% at the shell stage and 20% at final.
 We accept cashiers check, cash, credit cards and PayPal.
 Some fees apply for electronic payments.